 Despite urgent need in finding a new treatment for schistosomiasis and some success that was achieved recently, there is still a long way to go to defeat this NTD.
 There are multiple potential ways of battling schistosomiasis.
 The first one is the development a vaccine.
 Nowadays, there are ongoing clinical trials for several vaccines against various Schistosoma strains [80].
 Thus, a vaccine against Schistosoma haematobium is under Phase III of clinical trials in Senegal and Niger and two vaccines against Schistosoma mansoni are under Phase I of clinical trials in US and Brazil [80].
 However, despite this, there are numerous challenges in vaccine development related to the antigen discovery, product development, and the preclinical and clinical testing stages.
 For instance, reverse vaccinology approaches that work well for small bacterial genomes have not yet been successful for eukaryotic parasites because of the greater complexity of the parasite genome and the requirement to employ eukaryotic expression systems to reliably produce soluble and properly folded antigens.
 However, scientific challenges are not the major obstacle for the development of new vaccines; socioeconomic reasons are the real bottleneck there.
 For instance, there are no clear ways to make a vaccine, even potent and effective, available to those who need it most – poor people in South America, Africa, and Asia.

 Another way of battling schistosomiasis is development of new small molecule drug.
 Obviously, this drug should be active against all the different strains of Schistosoma.
 Thus, this drug has to be promiscuous enough to cover a variety of strains and selective enough not to hit other targets in the human organism, because the interaction with some of them could lead to strong undesirable side effects.
 This is still very possible way, although, like in case of vaccines, similar socioeconomic challenges could prevent the development and especially targeted distribution of such drug.
 In other words, even if developed, such a drug could cost that much that the price could be affordable only by a small richer part of population and still will be unavailable to poorer part, which suffer from schistosomiasis the most.
 Another possibility is the combination therapy, which could help to overcome solving scientific bottlenecks such as drug resistance phenomenon, toxicity, etc. In the same way, combinatorial therapy could cause undesired drug-drug interactions.
 All social and economic problems of monotherapy will also remain to combined treatment.
 One of the solutions to decrease the economical burden is the use of computational techniques for targeted design of new anti-schistosomiasis agents that will decrease both the time and the money spent to develop new drug.
 Expected future development of combined therapy will promote development of reliable computational tools for handling and analyzing mixtures [81].
 In addition, these approaches should take into account both synergistic and antagonistic effects [82].
 We strongly believe that in future battling neglected tropical diseases will include some other approaches unknown and even unpredictable now and that these approaches will help to overcome not only scientific but also socioeconomic challenges.
 Concluding this section we would like to point out that our new adult worm HCS platform was instrumental for the reliable quantification of drug-induced alterations in parasite motility, however some work will be done in our group to further extend this technology to score adult worm phenotypes as it is already possible for schistosomula.
-We also going to additionally validate the activity of hit compounds identified in this study by different experiments.
+We are also going to additionally validate the activity of hit compounds identified in this study by different experiments.
 Structural modification could also be done if needed to improve ADMET properties of designed compounds.

 Executive summary